Parillomaj/movieguide-alerts/ReadMe.md

 strings, **not** an array.
 These houses will be skipped.

 search_on needs to be specific strings; the program will accept:
-- chain -- the chain_id will be used
+- `chain` -- the chain_id will be used
-- alt -- the prefix will be used
+- `alt` -- the prefix will be used
-- name -- the exhibitor_name will be used
+- `name` -- the exhibitor_name will be used

 This parameter determines how the program will search theater-based data within our API.
 The program will default to "chain"

 method is also a specific list of strings; the program will accept:
-- vista -- the query pattern will assume a vista endpoint
+- `vista` -- the query pattern will assume a vista endpoint
-- rts -- the query pattern will assume an rts endpoint
+- `rts` -- the query pattern will assume an rts endpoint
-- omniterm -- the query pattern will assume an omniterm endpoint
+- `omniterm` -- the query pattern will assume an omniterm endpoint
-- veezi -- the query pattern will assume a veezi endpoint
+- `veezi` -- the query pattern will assume a veezi endpoint

 ### Execution
 The program has a built-in multi-select CLI which allows the user to run the script manually at any time.
+The script can also be executed by passing the required arguments into the CMD prompt:

+    python main.py [arg1] [arg2]

+- **arg1**: The source(s) to be checked, as a comma delimited list.
+Source names should be an exact match to their corresponding toml entry.
+- **arg2**: Should be `TRUE` or `FALSE`, indicating whether the analysis should be run along with the program.

+Currently, the program is executed primarily via multiple .bat files scheduled via Windows Task Scheduler.
+The root directory can be found here:
+`S:\\Mtxcrawler\\Gathertimes\\MovieguideAlerts\\Control\\`